-Changing Times: Government publishes response to discount rate consultation
+Changing times: Government publishes response to discount rate consultation12/09/17

 Last week, on the same day that the National Audit Office (NAO) produced its report on managing the cost of clinical negligence in NHS Trusts, the government published its long-awaited response to the consultation on how the discount rate should be set in future following the reduction to minus 0.75% in February this year.
 A new more regular review mechanism is proposed and significantly the consultation states that if the new rate were to be set today it would be between 0 and 1%.